canro91/canro91.github.io/_posts/2025-01-10-JoiningManagementTrack.md

 tags: career
 ---

-It took me 10 years to learn this lesson: the higher up you go, the less it's about coding and more about all other skills.
+It took me 10 years to learn this lesson:

+_The higher up you go, the less it's about coding and more about all other skills._

 Being the best at coding won't get you higher on the corporate ladder.
 Well, the corporate ladder is a trap.